leitbogioro/Tools/README.md

 <br />
 <br />

-**--nomemcheck**: Disable memory check by force so that you can install any OS on any size of the memory in target machine, whether installation will succeed is not guaranteed.
+**--nomemcheck**: Disable memory check by force so that you can install any OS on any size of the memory in target machine, whether installation will succeed is not guaranteed, **this option is only for trouble shotting**.
 <br />
 <br />